 Price and availability

 The Jaybird Vista earbuds are $179 / £159 / AU$299 at the Jaybird online store and other online retailers.
-They're currently available in Black, Mineral Blue, or Nimbus Gray – while each model comes with a two-year warranty and 14-day returns policy.
+They're currently available in Black, Mineral Blue, Nimbus Gray, and a new Planetary Green design to commemorate its 'earthproof' design.
+Each model comes with a two-year warranty and 14-day returns policy.